 When you arrive at the base of Cardrona ski resort you would be forgiven for thinking you’re at an entrance for some theme park.
 After being shuffled from the car park on the back of a trailer, the yellow buildings and blue clock tower look out of place for a New Zealand alpine resort.

 And like any theme park, you’re certain to have a lot of fun.
-The skiable area is big, as far as ski resorts in New Zealand go, and with four quad chairs (two being express) it is able to move plenty of people around the mountain.
+The skiable area is big, as far as ski resorts in New Zealand go, and with a new "Chondola" (Gondola and chiar lift together) and three quad chairs (two being express) it is able to move plenty of people around the mountain.
 Added to this are some fantastic terrain parks and jumps that will keep even the most advanced rider or freestyle skier happy.

 Cardrona is a relaxed and friendly resort and offers great facilities for families.
 Along with the great beginner slopes and family friendly dining options, there is nursery and kindy care for kids aged 3 months to 3 years, a ski kindy for 3-4 year-olds and ski school for 5-14 year-olds.
 And the best part is that kids under 6 ski for free.

 Unlike most ski fields in New Zealand, there are a few basic options for staying right at the resort base, as well as at the start of the road up to the resort.
-If staying up at the mountain you will need to bring your own supplies, and if you’re staying more than a couple of days you might get a bit bored.Search Hotels and Deals
+If staying up at the mountain you will need to bring your own supplies, and entertainment as there isn't much to do after the resort shuts.

 The mountain is open late June until the first week of October.
 Most reliable snow is late July and August.
 The first three weeks of July can be very busy due to the school holidays and the mountain’s popularity with families.